cloydlau/vue-global-config/README.md

 #### config.default

+Explicitly specify the default value.

+Useful when `mergeObjectApplyOnlyToDefault`, `mergeFunctionApplyOnlyToDefault` or `defaultIsDynamic` is enabled.

+When `defaultIsDynamic` is enabled, `config.default` should be a Function and its return value will be used for default value.

-Explicitly specifies the default value.
-If `mergeObjectApplyOnlyToDefault` or `mergeFunctionApplyOnlyToDefault` is not enabled, there is no need to use this parameter, just put the default value at the end of `configSequence`.
+Otherwise just put the default value at the end of `configSequence`.

 #### config.camelizeObjectKeys